troydieter/0x4447_product_maintenance/README.md

 # Pricing

-Standard t2.nano Pricing applies when the instance is ON.
+Standard t3.nano On-Demand pricing applies when the instance is ON.

 # How to work with this project